popey/popey.com-blog/content/post/2024/03/exodus-wallet-part-three.md

 [![Wireshark](/blog/images/2024-03-18/wireshark-1_50.png)](/blog/images/2024-03-18/wireshark-1.png)

+**Edit**: I reported this IP to Hostinger abuse, which they took down on 19th March.

 The javascript is pretty simple.
 It has a dictionary of words which are allowed in a recovery key.
 Here's a snippet.

 ```javascript